janpolowinski/dswarm-temporary-docu/dswarm-Configuration.md

                 "port" : 8087
             },

+            logging {
+                # log to console as well
+                log-to-console = "off",

                 # make a full dump of the configuration during startup (at INFO level)
-            "log-config-on-start" : "off",
+                log-config-on-start = "off",

                 # the application-wide log level (all dswarm logging activities)
-            "loglevel": "DEBUG",
+                loglevel = "DEBUG",

                 # the process-wide log level (all third-party logging activities)
-            "root-loglevel": "INFO",
+                root-loglevel = "INFO
+            },

+            # settings for detailed montoring (ingest, execution)
+            monitoring {

+                # report rates (events per unit) in this unit. is a j.u.c.TimeUnit
+                rate-unit = seconds,

+                # report durations in this unit. is a j.u.c.TimeUnit
+                duration-unit = milliseconds,

+                # continuously log progress of a task every ...
+                continuous-interval = 10s,
+            },

             # paths to use in various places
             "paths" : {